Danish man held over deadly bow-and-arrow attack in Norway

 Several of the victims were in a supermarket, police said.

-The man, who lives in Kongsberg, is known to the police and has a medical history, Svane Matthiassen told Norwegian broadcaster TV2.
+The man, who lives in Kongsberg, is known to the police, Svane Matthiassen told Norwegian broadcaster TV2.

 Norwegian news agency NTB cited police as saying the suspect also used other weapons.